 Code of Ethics & Conduct

-- Our clients have the right to expect us to be up-to-date on the latest methods and techniques and to use appropriate and well-functioning equipment.
+- Our clients have the right to expect us to be up to date on the latest methods and techniques and to use appropriate and well-functioning equipment.

-- We strive to be knowledgeable of local natural and cultural history.
+- We are expected to teach and practice Leave No Trace principles and to be knowledgeable of local natural history.